Description

 Background

-Seylon Vane was a distinguished professor at early Hogwarts, renowned not only for his teaching but also as a master craftsman of magical items.
+Seylon Vane was a professor at Hogwarts in the early 1600s, renowned not only for his teaching but also as a master craftsman of magical items.
 His enchanted artifacts were sought after throughout the wizarding world, though he kept his most powerful and dangerous creations hidden from public knowledge, fearing they were too perilous to release.

 Story

-Though Seylon Vane died centuries ago, his legacy haunts Caoimhe Keelan, Finlay Figgins, and Otto Noxley’s first year at Hogwarts.
-They discovered Seylon’s Tower hidden beneath The Restricted Section—a secret structure sealed away by the Founders themselves.
+Though Seylon Vane died four centuries ago, his legacy haunts Caoimhe Keelan, Finlay Figgins, and Otto Noxley’s experience at Hogwarts.
+They discovered Seylon’s Tower hidden beneath The Restricted Section — and unlike the adults who see only crumbling ruins, the children see the tower as it truly is.